rwarbelow/try-turing/try-coding-general/js-number-guesser/index.md

 end
 ```

-This is something you might build if you were in the Back End program at Turing.
+This is something you might build as a Back End developer.

-Now let's take a look at what this same code would look like if you were implementing JavaScript in our Front End program.
+Now let's take a look at what this same code would look like if you were implementing JavaScript as a Front End developer.

 <div class="try-it-new">
   <h2>Explore: Front End Number Guesser</h2>